auth0/auth0-flutter/README.md

   if (e.isVerificationRequired) {
     final result = await auth0.webAuthentication.login(
         scopes: scopes,
-        useEphemeralSession: true, // Otherwise a session cookie will remain (iOS only)
+        useEphemeralSession: true, // Otherwise a session cookie will remain (iOS-only)
         parameters: {
           'connection': connection,
           'login_hint': email // So the user doesn't have to type it again